ColdboomyDev/ColdCalculator/README.md

 # ColdCalcualtor
-This is a simple Discord bot (Financial helper in my case) that connects to Google Sheets API, reads and writews some data.
+This is a simple Discord bot (Financial helper in my case) that connects to Google Sheets API, reads and writes some data.

 ## How to run the bot
 1. Make a Folder and download Node.js